-4. PROVISION OF A CANINE UNIT
+4 PROVISION OF A CANINE UNIT

-- 4.1 The Chief shall ensure that the Service will provide, within a reasonable response time, access to the services of a canine unit. - 4.2 The services of a canine tracking unit will be available 24 hours a day.
+- 4.1 The Chief shall ensure that the Service will provide, within a reasonable response time, access to the services of a Canine Unit. - 4.2 The services of the Canine Unit will be available 24 hours a day.

-5. DIRECTION TO THE CHIEF
+5 DIRECTION TO THE CHIEF